The 17 Prettiest Sunsets in The USA

 If you’ve ever been to any of the mega-metropolis cities around the US, you know there’s just something special about getting lost in the anonymity.
 When you’re done escaping a little – you can also find some incredible perspectives throughout the city to really take in how big they are!

 We already talked about catching a sunset on one of Oregon’s incredible coastlines.
 Then maybe heading over to Crater Lake to catch a glimpse of the sun going down over that incredible spot.
-But Oregon has another gem in its biggest city: Seattle.
+But Washington is close by and has another gem in its biggest city: Seattle.
 Did you know that you can see Mount Ranier of the Cascade Range from the city?
 Specifically, a sunset from Kerry Park with the lit-up Space Needle and the mountains in the background?

 The juxtaposition of the ancient mountains and the futuristic Space needle would be an incredible sight!
 A few more places to take in the sunset in Seattle: